debops/debops/docs/getting-started.rst

   Either ``5`` or ``7.0``.

 ``ansible_local.php.long_version``
-  Longer version of the PHP environment, used for version comparsion.
+  Longer version of the PHP environment, used for version comparison.
 For example, ``5.6.22`` or ``7.0.8``.
 This variable might be inaccurate in case of the minor or major version upgrade.
+  FIXME: Check if it can/should be made accurate.

 The Ansible local facts are used by the ``debops.php`` role to ensure idempotent operation.
-In case that you want to upgrade a host to a newer PHP release without uninstalling the older one, you will need to remove the stored ``/etc/ansible/facts.d/php.fact`` file, so that role can re-detect the available PHP versions and create new fact file.
+In case that you want to upgrade a host to a newer PHP release without uninstalling the older one, you will need to remove the stored ``/etc/ansible/facts.d/php.fact`` file, so that the role can re-detect the available PHP versions and create a new fact file.

 Example inventory